Tangmere

-Origin of the name

-The origin of the name Tangmere is not certain.
-'Mere' implies a pool rather than a grand lake, and 'tang' is thought to mean tongs or a serpent's tongue.
-It could be that Tangmere was the pool at the fork, or junction, of two ancient paths.
-The pool was later filled in to form a small village green.

 History

 The Saxon village lies a mile south of the Roman road of Stane Street, linking Londinium with Noviomagus Reginorum, now known as Chichester.
 In 677 the controversial Bishop of York Wilfrid (later Saint Wilfrid) came to Selsey and converted the South Saxons to Christianity.
 In 680 a charter, possibly by the king, states: “I Caedwalla... have granted his brethren serving God at the church of St Andrew... the land of 10 hides which is called Tangmere”.
 A hide equated to 120 acres (49 hectares).

-The Domesday Book of 1086 records that Tangmere had a population of around 120, with the stone church of St Andrew built after the Norman conquest.
+The Domesday Book of 1086 records that Tangmere had a population of around 120, with the stone church of St Andrew built after the Norman Conquest.
 Originally built of timber, the Saxon church was replaced in 1100 by a stone and timber building.
 Difficult to date precisely, the building incorporates scavenged and reused stone, including pre-Christian carved figures and Roman bricks, while the size of the yew tree by the present door suggests an ancient sacred site.
 The church was added to in both the 12th century and in the Victorian era.

 In 1341 King Edward II granted the new Archbishop of Canterbury the right to hold a fair at Tangmere on St Andrew's Day.
 The event is still held by the church every autumn, resulting in the source of the church's name.

 The Manor of Tangmere was owned by the Archbishop of Canterbury until 1542, when Henry VIII claimed possession.
 It later passed to Cardinal Archbishop Pole and then to the crown again, being granted by Elizabeth I to Richard Baker and then Sir Richard Sackville, a cousin of her mother Anne Boleyn.

 In 1579 the manor became part of the Halnaker estate, which was later acquired by the 3rd Duke of Richmond.
 When he died in 1806, the Goodwood estate, including Tangmere, totalled 17,000 acres (69 km2).
 Goodwood maintained ownership of Tangmere land until the 1930s.